minnn098/minnn098/README.md

 <h1>Hey👋 It's Ractor</h1>

 <br>\
-- 😄 I'm currently a student
+- 😄 I'm a student who is interesting in computer science
 - ⚡ Fun fact: I'm interest cybersecurity and abit about AI which more dynamic than a fix programmng can do, yet I'm still beginner
 - 🌱 I’m currently learning django
 <!---